kytk/lin4neuro-xenial/README.md

 ## Check the software packages are installed correctly.

-After installation of the software above, run **build-l4n-xenial-3.sh**.
+After installation of the software above, close and re-open the terminai.
+Then, run **build-l4n-xenial-3.sh**.

 ```
+cd ~/git/lin4neuro-xenial
 ./build-l4n-xenial-3.sh
 ```